revilowaldow/BITC/Sessions/2025/04 20 - Session 44 - Interlude.md

 Sousette, clever and calculating, isn’t trying to keep the Aether Pepper—she’s **staging its dramatic “discovery”**, timed to coincide with her **final trial dish**, hoping to present herself as the saviour of the competition and curry flavour with [[Palanda Macav]].

-> Her true goal: become the new Sous Chef and broker an exclusive supply contract with the , which would grant them inside control over the guild’s procurement and distribution chains.
+> Her true goal: become the new Sous Chef and broker an exclusive supply contract with [[The Cooking Association]], which would grant the Malain faction inside control over the guild’s procurement and distribution chains.
 #### Combat
 - Sousette: Goblin Hexer 2025 MM
 - Two Bugbear Lieutenants TftYP (reflavour race) - [[Malain Enforcer]]